 Abstract

-Lassa fever, caused by Lassa mammarenavirus (LASV), is an endemic zoonosis in several West African countries.
-Human infections primarily result from transmission from rodent hosts, with the primary reservoir species being Mastomys natalensis , a synanthropic rodent.
-In Sierra Leone, small-mammal communities are structured along land use gradients, and this structure is hypothesized to influence the risk of Lassa fever outbreaks in human populations.
-However, whether anthropogenic habitats facilitate significant LASV transmission among small mammals is not well understood.
+Lassa fever, caused by Mammarenavirus lassaense (LASV), is an endemic zoonosis in several West African countries.
+Human infections primarily arise from rodent-to-human transmission, with Mastomys natalensis , a synanthropic species, serving as the principal reservoir.
+In Sierra Leone, small-mammal communities vary across land use gradients, potentially shaping LASV transmission risk in human populations.
+However, the extent to which anthropogenic environments facilitate small-mammal interactions conducive to viral transmission remains poorly understood.

-To address this, we conducted rodent sampling over 43,266 trap nights, detecting 684 rodents and shrews in the Lassa fever-endemic Eastern Province of Sierra Leone.
-We reconstructed small-mammal contact networks to investigate whether contact rates and network structures differed by land use to identify settings more conducive to viral transmission among hosts.
-We found that small-mammal communities were larger in villages and agricultural settings than in forests, but contact rates were similar across habitats.
-Network structures differed by land use, with villages exhibiting more disconnected networks compared to agricultural settings.
-Notably, intra-specific contact among M. natalensis was more likely in agricultural environments than in villages, suggesting that land use can influence LASV transmission dynamics.
+We conducted small-mammal sampling over 43,266 trap nights, detecting 684 rodents and shrews in the LASV-endemic Eastern Province of Sierra Leone.
+To assess potential for within- and between-species transmission, we constructed space-sharing networks based on co-trapping within species-specific radii informed by home range estimates.
+These networks approximated shared space use rather than direct interaction, allowing comparison of potential encounter patterns across habitats.

+Small-mammal communities in agricultural settings had greater species richness and were more connected than those in villages and forests, although overall space-sharing rates did not differ substantially.
+Network topology varied by land use, with greater modularity in village networks.
+Notably, space sharing among M. natalensis individuals was more frequent in agricultural settings than in villages, suggesting that land use may modulate opportunities for intra-specific viral transmission.

-Overall, LASV seroprevalence was 5.7% across the small-mammal communities, with LASV antibodies detected in nine rodent and shrew species.
-These findings underscore the importance of expanding rodent surveillance across various habitats to understand habitat-specific pathogen transmission dynamics.
-A more systematic approach to LASV surveillance in villages and agricultural settings will help identify key host species driving pathogen dynamics.
+LASV seroprevalence across the small-mammal community was 5.7%, with antibodies detected in nine species.
+We found no major differences in seroprevalence by land use or network complexity.
+These findings underscore the importance of cross-habitat surveillance to understand host ecology and LASV transmission.
+Accounting for species-specific space use and habitat-dependent interaction structures is crucial for identifying key hosts and spillover settings.

 Introduction

-Lassa fever caused by Lassa mammarenavirus (LASV) is a rodent-associated zoonoses endemic to West Africa, with an estimated 100,000-900,000 infections annually1,2.
-Unlike the outbreaks in Nigeria, cases in other endemic countries - Guinea, Liberia and Sierra Leone - are sporadically documented3–5.
+Lassa fever caused by Mammarenavirus lassaense (LASV) is a rodent-associated zoonoses endemic to West Africa, with an estimated 100,000-900,000 infections annually1,2.
+While outbreaks in Nigeria are routinely reported, cases in other endemic countries - Guinea, Liberia and Sierra Leone - are sporadically documented3–5.
 In Sierra Leone disease outbreaks frequently go undetected, consistent with findings of up to 80% LASV seropositivity among human communities in regions previously not considered endemic6.
 Human infections typically result from transmission from rodent hosts, with limited subsequent human-to-human transmission7.
 Understanding LASV transmission in endemic settings requires a detailed characterization of small-mammal community interactions, through which pathogen transmission occurs and is maintained.

 The primary reservoir of LASV, Mastomys natalensis is a native synanthropic rodent species, widespread across sub-Saharan Africa.
-Pathogen challenge studies on M. natalensis colonies, suggest that acute infection does not significantly alter rodent behaviour or cause clinical pathology8–10.
+Pathogen challenge studies on M. natalensis colonies suggest that acute infection does not significantly alter rodent behaviour or cause clinical pathology8–10.
 LASV is transmitted through both direct contact (e.g., superficial wounds caused by infected conspecifics) and indirect contact (e.g., exposure to contaminated environments), at low infectious doses9.
 Vertical transmission (mother-to-pup) may also contribute to transmission dynamics10,11.
 Infected adult rodents exhibit detectable viral RNA as early as 3 days post-infection, with viral loads peaking within 1-2 weeks and resolving by 40 days9.
 Among individuals infected within the first 2 weeks of life viral RNA is detectable up to 16-months post infection10.
 The transient nature of acute infection - outside of neonatal infections - has led many studies to focus on LASV-specific antibody detection, rather than circulating virus12–14.